brent-lemieux/text/README.md

 # Answers

 ## Part One - Debugging
+To demonstrate that the updated function works as intended, navigate to `./part_one` and run the command `py.test`.

 There are several issues and inefficiencies in the original `inner_median` function.

 ### Issues